 It may be harder to automate vendor accounts as compared to credit card accounts, but if the supplier doesn’t offer automated payments, you can often set up online payments from your business bank account.

-Ensure reliable payment history
+Ensure on-time payment history

 At a minimum, put a reminder on your calendar to make sure the payment is made on time.
 If you pay by mail, allow at least seven days to ensure it is received before the due date.
 Business credit reports will note if a payment is even a day or two late.